 Ballot Designations will be available for public examination as candidates file them.
-These ballot designations will be available for review at the Registrar of Voters' office on Monday through Friday, from 8:00 a.m. to 5:00 p.m. and will be posted on the Registrar of Voters' website. § 13107
+These ballot designations will be available for review at the Registrar of Voters' office on Monday through Friday, from 8:00 a.m. to 5:00 p.m. and will be posted on the Registrar of Voters' website.

-A person may administratively challenge a Ballot Designation of a candidate for school and special district boards in writing to the Registrar of Voters by 5:00 p.m. on one of the following deadlines:
+A person may administratively challenge a Ballot Designation of a candidate for school board in writing to the Registrar of Voters by 5:00 p.m. on one of the following deadlines: